EmaroLab/armor_rds_tutorial/README.md

   args: ['isGoingTo', 'robot1']"
 ```

 A query will return all the values for that property.
 In this case, we have to make sure there is always one (i.e., the robot can, or wants to go, only in one room).
+Also pay attention that since query operations do not modify the ontology, they are allowed even by clients with different ```client_name```.

-Note that since query operations do not modify the ontology, they are allowed even by clients with different ```client_name```.
-OWL API is made in such a way that during reasoning the structures used to solve a query are generated.
-Therefore this process can be time-consuming, and during it, no manipulations or queries are allowed, i.e., the reason is a blocking function.
-After the reasoner completes, the queries are fast to be solved but, since we manipulate ontologies with rates depending from sensors, update the reasoning beliefs at every new data could be unfeasible.
-In this case, you can adjust the manipulation and reasoning buffers to update the reasoner as soon as new axioms are available, but flush all the commands only when desired; or you can not buffering manipulation but ask for reasoning updates only when required (refer to the ARMOR repository for more documentation about buffering, and others, service parameters).
+**Warning!** Reasoning on OWL ontologies is a complex, time consuming, **blocking** function, i.e., it will prevent you from getting an ARMOR response.
+After the reasoner completes, queries are fast to be solved.
+On the contrary, reason every time we update the knowledge base with data incoming from the sensors may be computationally unfeasable.
+In this case, we advise to use buffered reasoning and manually update the resoner with an ARMOR call.
+You can refer to the ARMOR repository for more documentation about buffering, and others, service parameters.

-Furthermore, we can move the second robot too, but the tutorial assumes that (for avoiding collisions) only one robot can be in a room at a certain time.
+Furthermore, we can move the second robot too, but the tutorial assumes that (for avoiding collisions) only one robot can be in a room at a certain time, unless the room in question is the living room.
 Let's try to push them in the same room, and see how the ontology is used to manage such a situation.

 Give a goal room to the  ```robot1```